 SIMPLE PAST

 ACTIVE to see to have seen

 PASSIV to be seen to have been

-E seen
+Е seen

-PAST infinitive: to have + past The event expressed by a past infinitive or participle past gerund happened before the time of 1(a) The rain seems to have stopped the main verb.
-In (a): The rain seems now to have stopped a few minutes ago. passive infinitive: to be + past participle In (b): to be invited is passive.
-The (b) I didn't expect to be invited to his party. understood fey-phrase is "by him": I didn't expect to be invited by him. past-passive infinitive: to have been + In (c): Nadia was given a scholarship last past participle month by her government.
+PAST infinitive: to have + past The event expressed by a past infinitive or participle past gerund happened before the time of the main verb.
+In (a): The rain seems now (a) The fam seems to have stopped. to have stopped a few minutes ago. passive infinitive: to be + past participle In (b): to be invited is passive.
+The understood fey-phrase is "by him": I narty didn't expect to be invited by him. past-passive infinitive: to have been + In (c): Nadia was given a scholarship last past participle month by her government.
 She is (c) Nadia is fortunate to have been given a scholarship. fortunate.
 Nadia is fortunate now to have been given a scholarship last month by her government.

-\If the main verb is past, the action of the past infinitive happened before a time in the past:
+If the main verb is past, the action of the past infinitive happened before a time in the past: